learn-academy-2023-india/rails-validations-active-record-validations/README.md

 1 example, 0 failures
 ```

-- Refactor the specs.
-Because name and costume are using the same validation helper, we will place the spec on one line
+- Refactor the specifications.
+Because name and costume are using the same validation helper, we will place the specifications on one line.

-## Redundant code
+### Redundant code
 validates :name, presence: true
 validates :costume, presence: true

-## Refactor
+### Refactor
 validates :name, :costume, presence: true